SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Echomist Forest/Echomist Forest.md

 Amidst tall, jagged rock formations, the Echomist Forest is a mysterious and fog-covered woodland.
-The [[Echidnarian]]s' homes are built into tree trunks and rock crevices.
+The Echidnarians' homes are built into tree trunks and rock crevices.
 Suspended bridges connect treetop platforms, and the forest floor is a patchwork of herbs and ferns.
 The sound of wind chimes is ever-present, creating a melody with the forest's natural whispers.

-**Echomist Forest - Homeland of the [[Echidnarian]]**
+**Echomist Forest - Homeland of the Echidnarian**

 **Size of City:**
 Expansive forest realm, interwoven with tree-built homes and cliff dwellings.